 The graphs below provide our best understanding of when birds of concern are most likely to be present in your project area.
 This information can be used to tailor and schedule your project activities to avoid or minimize impacts to birds.
-Please make sure you read and understand the FAQ "Proper Interpretation and Use of Your Migratory Bird Report" before using or attempting to interpret this report.
+Please make sure you read "Supplemental Information on Migratory Birds and Eagles", specifically the FAQ section titled "Proper Interpretation and Use of Your Migratory Bird Report" before using or attempting to interpret this report.

-Probability of Presence (■)
+Probability of Presence (